sanjananana/sanjananana.github.io/pages/resume/README.md

 -	Lead marketing strategy to promote growth of new Slack, Twitter, and LinkedIn with following increases of 73%
 -	Prepared effective EOY community survey to find the needs of the community by investigating challenges in their workspace

+**Bitcamp |** 3rd largest collegiate hackathon in the US hosting over +1200 people
+*Experience Director | Jun.
+2019 – July 2020*
+-	Piloted a new team with focus on team culture, achieving overall team satisfaction rate of over 80% in the first year
+-	Identified pain points for team members using various research methods, establishing a central focus for creating initiatives that foster team culture and organizer experience leading to higher team retention

+**Technica |** World’s largest all-women’s hackathon hosting over +800 women
+*Experience Director | Jan.
+2018 – Jan.
+2020*
+-	Developed a deep empathy for hackers and team members to design ways to improve event experience for all
+-	Identified, broke down, and prioritized requirements between team of 5, successfully executing 8-month roadmap
+-	Created roadmaps with other stakeholders, such as design and marketing teams, to shape the development of event
+-	Developed relationships with vendors, design and events teams, and other directors to coordinate deadlines and services, ultimately improving their relationship with Technica and setting the precedent for future hackathons

 **NASA Goddard Space Flight Center |** Planetary Environments Laboratory division
 *Machine Learning Intern | Jun 2019 - Aug 2019*
 -	Drove the first attempt of using machine learning to analyze soil samples from the Mars 2020 Perseverance rover
 -	Tripled the dataset from ~30 GB to ~100 GB to aid our problem of expensive data collection
 -	Understood scientist and developer needs to communicate key requirements and influenced decisions on research

-### PROGRAM + PROJECT MANAGEMENT EXPERIENCE
-**Bitcamp |** 3rd largest collegiate hackathon in the US hosting over +1200 people
+**Bitcamp |** 3rd largest collegiate hackathon in the US hosting over +1200 people *Day-of Head Lead | Nov.
-*Experience Director | Jun.
-2019 – July 2020*
--	Lead a brand-new team with unprecedented focus on team culture and had a team satisfaction rate of over 80%
--	Increased attendance to bonding events and Slack participation by organizing team feedback to create initiatives that foster team culture and organizer experience

-*Day-of Head Lead | Nov.
 2018 – Apr.
 2019*
 -	Supervised team of 20+ people responsible for negotiating resources for the event accommodating 1000+ attendees

-*Mini-Events Lead | Nov.
-2016 – Apr.
-2018*
--	Piloted team culture initiatives after observing a lack of community which established a new organizer experience role and focus

-**Technica |** World’s largest all-women’s hackathon hosting over +800 women
-*Experience Director | Jan.
-2018 – Jan.
-2020*
+**Technica |** World’s largest all-women’s hackathon hosting over +800 women *Mini-Events Director | May 2017 – Nov.
--	Designed ways to improve event experience for hackers, organizers, and sponsors through studying previous accounts
--	Led team of 5 and established priorities and roles between everyone and coordinated their efforts before and during the event
--	Created roadmaps with other stakeholders, such as design and marketing teams, to shape the development of the event

-*Mini-Events Director | May 2017 – Nov.
 2017*
 -	Coordinated 10 talks and workshops within two weeks of the first talk, exceeding prior year’s attendance rate by 50%